'Give Me That Closure, Please': Mother Of Man Found Dead Asks Fourth Suspect To Turn Himself In

-AZUSA (CBSLA) — The mother of a man whose dead body was found under mysterious circumstances is trying to figure out why somebody would kill her young son.
+AZUSA (CBSLA) — The mother of a man whose body was found under mysterious circumstances is trying to figure out why somebody would kill her young son.

 A vigil Friday remembered the victim a loving son who always shared a big smile.